 - St. Paul speaks of the virtues which ought to exist in a Christian family.
 These virtues are the real basis of the happiness any family on earth can experience, despite any tragedies, accidents, illnesses, and difficulties.

-- These are compassion, kindness, humility, gentleness, and patience, bearing with one another and forgiving one another, peace, gratitude, wisdom, and above all, love.
+- These familial virtues are compassion, kindness, humility, gentleness, patience, bearing with one another, forgiving one another, peace, gratitude, wisdom, and above all, love.

-- Then Paul adds some other stipulations which we may find harder to accept.
+- Then Paul adds some other stipulations which some may find harder to accept.

 - Husbands are to love their wives, not have any bitterness toward them, and not provoke their children to discouragement or rebellion.

 - If the father exercises his authority in this way, then it will be easier for the children to give proper obedience and honor to their parents.
 It will also be easier for the wife to defer to her husband when a prudential decision must be made.